daffidwilde/edo/docs/tutorial/tutorial_ii.rst

 Visualising results
 +++++++++++++++++++

-The fitness function isn't as easily visualised as in :ref:`optimise_xsquared`, so instead let us consider how the fitnesses are distributed in each timestep.
+The fitness function isn't as easily visualised as in the first tutorial.
+So, instead, let us consider how the fitnesses are distributed in each timestep.

 We'll do this using boxplots, and to discern between between population fitnesses in later timesteps, we will use a logarithmic scale::